-SCHOOL HEALTH REHABI LITATION SCIE NCES ACADEMIC UNIT PHYSIOTHERAP Y LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_604 SEMESTER 6 th COURSE TITLE PHYSIOTHERAP Y FOR SPECIAL POPULATIONS if credits are awarded for e.g. lectures, laboratory ex for the whole of the course ercises, etc. If the crea s of the course, lits are awarded WEEKLY TEACHIN HOURS G CREDITS (ECTS) L ECTURES 2 4 Add rows if necessary.
-The teaching methods used are e organisation of teaching and the re described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized knowledge - skills development /Mandatory module PREREQUISITE COURSES: - LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.upatras.gr/modules/auth/opencourses.php?fc=134
+SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUATE COURSE CODE PTH_604 SEMESTER 6 th COURSE TITLE PHYSIOTHERAPY FOR SPECIAL POPULATIONS if credits are awarded for e.g. lectures, laboratory ex for the whole of the course DENT TEACHING ACTIVITIES ad for separate components of the course, ry exercises, etc. If the credits are awarded course, give the weekly teaching hours and the total credits G CREDITS (ECTS) 1 LECTURES 3 4 if necessary.
+The organisation of teaching and the methods used are described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized knowledge - skills development /Mandatory module PREREQUISITE COURSES: - DEPENDED COURSES: Clinical Practice in Physiotherapy (8 th) LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek & English IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.u upatras.gr/mod lules/auth/openco ourses.php?fc=134

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A